seccode/firn/README.md

 - Yann Collet (FSE)

 ## Firn, definition:
-granular snow, especially on the upper part of a glacier, where it has not yet been _compressed_ into ice.
+Granular snow, especially on the upper part of a glacier, where it has not yet been _compressed_ into ice.

 <img src="img.png" alt="firn" width="400">